Five Important Steps To Get Started With A New Software Implementation

 Training is Key to Successful Software Readiness

-As we’ve mentioned earlier is that it’s extremely important to communicate with the team before rolling out as new software to the agency.
+As we’ve mentioned earlier it’s extremely important to communicate with the team before rolling out a new software to the agency.
 One critical element of communication is training.
 Training should be provided to all levels of the agency that will be using the new software.
 This reduces friction on the uptake and helps familiarise staff with the platform.

 Training creates confidence among staff users, it also teaches them about the system, which will create an engaging atmosphere.
-If conducted face-to-face (which will happen again after COVID-19 has been controlled) the trainer and trainees will share concerns, best practice and answer questions that will assist in the implementation of the new solution.
+If conducted face-to-face (currently virtually) the trainer and trainees will share concerns, best practice and answer questions that will assist in the implementation of the new solution.